SUSSBIA/fabric-onboarding-experience/04-start-using-fabric/README.md

 copy_of_copy_final
 ```

-## What not to do on first use
+## What not to do during onboarding

 New users should avoid:

 - Uploading real confidential data into sandbox
-- Creating duplicate semantic models without checking existing assets
+- Creating duplicate semantic models without checking existing sample assets
 - Sharing unfinished reports as official outputs
 - Setting up refresh schedules without ownership
 - Using personal credentials for long-term operational assets
-- Publishing directly into BIA production workspaces
+- Publishing directly into department or BIA production workspaces
 - Exporting data or screenshots without checking whether it is allowed
-- Treating a successful prototype as production-ready
+- Treating a successful sandbox prototype as production-ready

+## Moving beyond sandbox

+Sandbox is the starting point for onboarding and experimentation.

+Users should only move beyond sandbox when there is:

+- A clear department use case
+- An approved department workspace
+- Agreement on what data may be used
+- A clear workspace owner
+- Understanding of sensitivity labels and sharing expectations
+- A plan for validation if the output will be used beyond learning
+- BIA involvement where productionisation may be required

+Department workspaces and BIA production workspaces are covered in more detail in the workspace operating model and deployment lifecycle sections.

 ## First-use checklist

 Before completing the first hands-on session, users should confirm:

 - [ ] I signed in successfully
-- [ ] I opened the correct workspace
+- [ ] I opened the assigned sandbox workspace
-- [ ] I know whether the workspace is sandbox, department, or BIA production
+- [ ] I confirmed that the workspace is for onboarding or experimentation
 - [ ] I understand my workspace role
-- [ ] I reviewed existing items before creating anything new
+- [ ] I reviewed existing sample items before creating anything new
-- [ ] I checked whether the data or asset has a sensitivity label
+- [ ] I checked whether the data or asset has a sensitivity label, if applicable
 - [ ] I avoided uploading restricted or confidential data into sandbox
 - [ ] I named any new work clearly
-- [ ] I understand whether my output is experimental, departmental, or production-facing
+- [ ] I understand that my output is experimental
 - [ ] I know who to ask before sharing more widely

 ## References and further learning